HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

 Do Not Track (DNT) was a browser-based privacy initiative introduced in the early 2010s.
 It allowed users to set a browser preference indicating that they did not wish to be tracked by websites.
 However, DNT failed to gain widespread adoption, largely because it was voluntary and lacked enforcement mechanisms.

 While DNT was a pioneering idea in user privacy, it ultimately became obsolete as major advertisers and trackers chose to ignore DNT requests, and it was not enshrined in any legal frameworks.
 Despite being obsolete, our analysis shows that 19.8% of desktop websites, and 18.4% of mobile websites still support a DNT signal (source: <a hreflang="en" href="https://github.com/HTTPArchive/almanac.httparchive.org/blob/main/sql/2024/privacy/number_of_websites_with_dnt.sql">SQL query</a>).
-It’s crucial to point out here that while these sites may check for the DNT signal, how well these sites adhere to and comply with the signal is unclear.
+It's crucial to point out here that while these sites may check for the DNT signal, how well these sites adhere to and comply with the signal is unclear.

 ### Global Privacy Control